serzhershov/currencyrates/README.md

 - connector, dto and collection implementation went according to plan, and i'm mildly satisfied
 - delayed trying MoneyPHP in favour of more time with purely Symfony
 - spent a ot more time reading than I expected

+If you want to try it, i guess doing composer install, and migrations should be enough.
+To make it running.
+PS. if i remember correctly the dev db was configured only in env.local - so thats one more point to improve on.